Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Preliminaries

-In propositional logic, formulas can evaluate to either \textit{true} (abbreviated as $t$) or \textit{false} (abbreviated as $f$).
-The semantics of a propositional language $\mathcal{L}(\atoms)$ is given by interpretations.
+Observe that we denote arbitrary formulas and subformulas as $\varSub$, and formulas that are explicitly elements of a knowledge base as $\varFor$.
+If a finer granularity is required, we may use the notation $\varSubSub$ for the subformula of $\varSub$.

-\begin{definition} An \emph{interpretation} is a function $\omega: \atoms \rightarrow \{t, f\}$ that assigns truth values to all atoms. $\omega$ satisfies an atom $\varAt \in \atoms$ if and only if $\omega(\varAt) = t$, represented by $\omega \models \varAt$.
-For non-atomic formulas, the satisfaction relation is extended recursively according to the truth-valued functions of the connectives as usual (see \citep{vanHarmelen2008}). \end{definition}
+We denote the \textit{signature} of a propositional formula or knowledge base, i.\,e., the (propositional) atoms appearing in it, as $\atoms(\cdot)$.
+Formulas can evaluate to either \textit{true} (abbreviated as $t$) or \textit{false} (abbreviated as $f$).
+An \emph{interpretation} is a function $\omega: \atoms \rightarrow \{t, f\}$ that assigns truth values to all atoms.
+An interpretation $\omega$ satisfies an atom $\varAt \in \atoms$ if and only if $\omega(\varAt) = t$, represented by $\omega \models \varAt$.
+For non-atomic formulas, the satisfaction relation is extended recursively according to the truth-valued functions of the connectives as usual (see \cite{vanHarmelen2008}).

 An interpretation that satisfies a formula $\varSub$ is also called a \textit{model} of $\varSub$.
 For every interpretation $\omega$, if $\omega$ is a model of a formula $\varSub_1$ if and only if $\omega$ is a model of another formula $\varSub_2$, then $\varSub_1$ and $\varSub_2$ are called \textit{logically equivalent}.
 A knowledge base is satisfied by an interpretation if all of its formulas are satisfied.
 Throughout this paper we denote the set of models of a knowledge base $\kb$ by $\mathsf{Mod}(\kb)$ and the set of interpretations wrt.\ the signature $\atoms(\kb)$ by $\Omega(\atoms(\kb))$.